jamiller619/spring.components/README.md

-# components.spring.clock
+# spring.components
-A reusable web component of the Spring clock.
+Reusable web components that make up the Spring new tab page for Chrome

 No framework dependencies or polyfills, so it only works in Google Chrome.